roscoestar/roscoestar.github.io/_posts/2020-03-23-alphabestiary.markdown

 *Qantassaurus* was a small ornithopod from Early Cretaceous Australia, when the continent was still connected to Antarctica.
 It was probably related to the slightly larger and more famous *Leaellynasaura*.  *Qantassaurus* was named after the Australian airline, QANTAS (Queensland And Northern Territory Air Service) due to their help with and sponsorship of paleontological efforts in the '90s.
 This picture is in the style of the QANTAS logo.

-*Qantassaurus* was a polar dinosaur and would have experienced months-long nights and well below freezing conditions.
+*Qantassaurus* was a polar dinosaur that would have experienced months-long nights and well below freezing conditions.
 Given its small size, it was probably very fluffy to insulate against the harsh conditions.
 The amount of fluff I've given it here is actually probably conservative.

 #### R is for *Rubeosaurus*
 ![rubeosaurus](/assets/images/posts/rubeosaurus.png)